-Willpower, Moderation, and Guilt: 3 Words I Don’t Use
+Willpower, Moderation and Guilt: 3 Words I Don’t Use

-The fact is, social media quotes can sure look pretty, but some of them are doing the exact opposite of what they are intended to do, and it makes me cringe when I see something like this.
+The fact is, social media quotes can sure look pretty, but some of them are doing the exact opposite of what they are intended to do, and it makes me cringe when I see something like this:

 Willpower is a term that gets a lot of positive attention.
 But, actually, it’s a term that is very negative.
 Have you ever said, “I’m not going to eat the cake!” or “I’m not going to eat the pasta!”
 It’s all negative energy.
 Why should we focus so much energy on pushing ourselves to not do things?
 I have found with my clients that this just doesn’t work.

-“Everything in Moderation” seems like such an accepting way to approach goals, right?
+Everything in moderation seems like such an accepting way to approach goals, right?

 Wine?
 Technically two drinks a day for men (no thanks to the new dietary guidelines!) and one for women is moderation.
 But my guess is someone would say double that is moderation, or others can justify drinking nothing during the week but as much as they want on the weekends.

 Chocolate?
-Well this depends on other “indulgences” that are eaten and will vary from person to person.
+Well this depends on other indulgences that are eaten and will vary from person to person.
 For some, a half ounce a day is moderation.
 For others, an entire chocolate bar in one sitting once a month is moderation.